pyupio/pyup/README.rst

     $ pyup --repo=username/repo --user-token=<YOUR_TOKEN>

-This will create a pull request for every single update.
+This will create a new branch and a pull request for every single update.
 Run a cronjob or a scheduled task somewhere that auto-updates your repository once in a while (e.g. every day) to stay on latest.

 Filtering